 If your debt-to-income ratio is more than 43%, you still may be eligible for a line of credit if another person (such as a spouse, relative or someone who lives in the home) completes the application with you.
 We’ll ask you for the co-applicant information during the application process.

 Can I afford an extra monthly payment?

 Using a home equity line of credit usually means making an extra monthly payment on top of your mortgage and other bills.
 Make sure you’re prepared for the added expense based on your current financial situation.
 It’s important to make financially responsible choices.

 Do I have enough equity in my home to pay for the purchases I want?

 Your home’s equity is the amount available after subtracting what you owe on your mortgage, as well as any other debts secured by your home, from the value of your home.
 Use our home value estimator to find out how much you may be able to borrow with a Chase home equity line of credit.

-If you already have your mind set on a big purchase, like remodeling your kitchen, buying a new car or paying off student loans, make a list of any costs associated with your purchase to make sure your home’s equity can finance it.
+If you already have your mind set on a big purchase or home improvement, like remodeling your kitchen, buying a new car or paying off student loans, make a list of any costs associated with your purchase to make sure your home’s equity can finance it.
 Then, you can apply for a line of credit for the exact amount you need.

 Do I have all of the documents (proof of employment and income) I need to apply?